duncansmart/SessionUtil/README.md

 # LogoffUser
-A simple comamnd-line utilty that will log off user sessions on the current computer.
+A simple command-line utilty for Windows that will log off user sessions on the current computer.
+Only tested on Windows 7.
+No reason it shouldn't work on Vista and XP.

 ## Usage
 Log off a single user called Lily:
-    LogoffUser Lily
+    logoffuser Lily
-Log off users called Lily and Tom:
+Log off users Lily and Tom:
-    LogoffUser Lily Tom
+    logoffuser Lily Tom